Palas-GmbH/myatmosphere-client-nodered/src/node-red-myatmosphere/README.md

 Once installed, you can find the MyAtmosphere nodes in the Node-RED palette.
 The following nodes are available:

-- **MyAtmosphere Measurements**: This node processes and outputs the latest measurements from the devices.
+- **myatmo measurement** (MyAtmosphere Measurements): This node processes and outputs the latest measurements from the devices.

 - **Connection**: This configuration node handles the connection to the MyAtmosphere API, and available from the other MyAtmosphere nodes.
 Usually set per AQ Network.